Soft Scattering Evaporation of Dark Matter Subhalos by Inner Galactic Gases: Discussions

 {\bf Acknowledgments}

 Authors thank Sujie Lin for communications about the galactic cosmic ray intensity distribution.
-Y.G. is partially supported under grant number 2020YFC2201601, the National R\&D Program of China, and Y7515560U1, by the Institute of High Energy Physics, Chinese Academy of Sciences.
-X.J.B is supported by the National Natural Science Foundation of China under Grant No. 12175248.
-Q.F.X. is supported by the China Postdoctoral Science Foundation under Grant No. 8206300015 during the early phase of this study.
+Y.G. and Y.L. thank for support from the National Natural Science Foundation of China under Grant No.12150010 and the Institute of High Energy Physics, Chinese Academy of Sciences (E2545AU210).
+X.J.B is supported by the National Natural Science Foundation of China under Grant No.12175248.

-\begin{appendix} \onecolumngrid
+\begin{appendix}